ardatan/graphql-tools/website/docs/remote-schemas.md

 Generally, to create a remote schema, you generally need just three steps:

-1. Create a [executor](#creating-a-executor) that can retrieve results from that schema
+1. Create a [executor](#creating-an-executor) that can retrieve results from that schema
 2. Use [`introspectSchema`](#introspectschemaexecutor-context) to get the non-executable schema of the remote server
 3. Use [`wrapSchema`](#wrapSchema) to create a schema that uses the executor to delegate requests to the underlying service

-You can optionally also include a [subscriber][#creating-a-subscriber] that can retrieve real time subcription results from the remote schema (only if you are using GraphQL Subscriptions)
+You can optionally also include a [subscriber](#creating-a-subscriber) that can retrieve real time subcription results from the remote schema (only if you are using GraphQL Subscriptions)

 ### Creating an executor